 - Black women marry out 9.3%

 So Asian women are most likely to marry another race by far in the US, while Black women are least likely to marry another race.
-The reasons why people marry out are many and complex, and frankly I have not really seen any conclusive research that answers these questions.
+The reasons why people marry out are many and complex, and frankly, we have not really seen any conclusive research that answers these questions.
 For Asian women, you hear a variety of reasons from economic improvement, to cultural assimilation in America, to problems that Asian women have with Asian men, to Asian fetish (except that a marriage requires two willing partners and most Asian women I know, quickly run away from anyone who even appears to have an Asian fetish, so a one way Asian fetish doesn’t really explain higher Asian female out marriage to me).
 Given the variety of Asian women, there are likely a large variety of reasons why Asian women marry out more often than anyone else.
 For Black women, there are many studies that show that Black women often have a perception issue (real or not) in social situations, but again I’m not sure that this totally explains why Black women marry out less than anyone else.